-Participatory Budgeting (PB) Durham Cycle 1 is currently under going a third-party evaluation in partnership with North Carolina Central University's (NCCU) School of Public Administration.
+Participatory Budgeting (PB) Durham Cycle 1 has completed its third-party evaluation in partnership with North Carolina Central University's (NCCU) School of Public Administration.

-The purpose of the evaluation is to analyze the Participatory Budgeting Cycle 1 process and the impact on the community.
-The evaluation will include prospective and retrospective analyses of program administration, communication between PB participants, city staff, and the community and other factors that contribute to first cycle outcomes such as diversity of participants and winning projects and the quality of winning projects.
+The purpose of the evaluation was to analyze the Participatory Budgeting Cycle 1 process and the impact on the community.
+The evaluation includes prospective and retrospective analyses of program administration, communication between PB participants, city staff, and the community, and other factors that contribute to first cycle outcomes such as diversity of participants and winning projects and the quality of winning projects.

-The evaluation will be conducted from the perspective of internal staff, the PB Steering Committee, and other program participants.
-The evaluation of Cycle 1 will include analysis of idea collection, proposal development, voting, and overall program administration including but not limited to program budget, staffing, and other resources.
+The evaluation was conducted from the perspective of internal staff, the PB Steering Committee, and other program participants.
+The evaluation of Cycle 1 includes analysis of idea-collection, proposal development, voting, and overall program administration including but not limited to program budget, staffing, and other resources.
 Recommendations from the evaluation will be used to redesign the participatory budgeting initiative for Cycle 2 with the goal of increasing equity, transparency, and inclusion.

-Please see below for an evaluation schedule for the Cycle 1 of PB Durham:
+Also, see below for an evaluation schedule for Cycle 1 of PB Durham:

 PB participants are invited to engage with PB Durham to redesign the process to advance program goals and intended outcomes.

 Additional details regarding meetings dates and times will be available in Feb.
 2020.

 |PB Staff and the PB Steering Committee will bring items forward to City Council to formalize program changes prior to the start of Cycle 2 in Fall 2020.

 |PB Staff and other relevant stakeholders will seek City Council approval to amend program guidelines prior to the start of Cycle 2.